mgajda/wordpass/README.md

 Using just four words from default English dictionary of ~50k words will give approximately 90 bits of entropy.
-Lucky speakers of languages with rich flexion like Polish (over 3 million words) can easily up this to over 110 bits of entropy.
+Lucky speakers of languages with rich inflection like Polish (over 3 million words) can easily up this to over 110 bits of entropy.